 VistaPrint Limited, a Bermuda company (the "Company"), is the leading online supplier of high-quality graphic design services and customized printed products to small businesses and consumers worldwide.
-Through the use of proprietary Internet-based graphic design software, localized websites, proprietary order receiving and processing technologies and advanced computer integrated printing facilities, the Company offers a broad spectrum of products ranging from business cards and brochures to invitations and holiday cards.
+Through the use of proprietary Internet-based graphic design software, localized websites, proprietary order receiving and processing technologies and advanced computer integrated printing facilities, the Company offers a broad spectrum of products ranging from business cards, brochures, invitations and holiday cards to mailing and creative services.
 The Company focuses on serving the graphic design and printing needs of the small business market, generally businesses or organizations with fewer than 10 employees.
 The Company also provides graphic design services and printed products to the consumer market.